Gravel Bike cycling in the Dolomites

 Your wheels will taste all sorts of things.

-Fit tires with the widest section and most aggressive tread pattern possible.
-700x45C & 650B/27.5x2.1 are both great solutions.
-Tubeless is highly recommended.
+Our rental gravel bikes comes with the widest section and most aggressive tread pattern possible.
+700x45C & 650B/27.5x2.1 are both great solutions on tubeless set up.

 Go Mullet!